renan028/arm_3dof_control/Readme.md

 1. Check if connection is open and the resource is available (*weak_ptr*)
 2. Move the manipulator with the last control input by the elapsed time
-3. Get the new Robot joints with FK
-4. Mock the [Encoder](https://github.com/renan028/robot_control/blob/master/src/utils.cc#L68) precision lost
+3. Get the new manipulator joints from encoder, by mocking the [Encoder](https://github.com/renan028/robot_control/blob/master/src/utils.cc#L68) precision lost
-5. [Convert](https://github.com/renan028/robot_control/blob/master/src/utils.cc#L24) the joints value to vector\<char> with pointer cast
+4. [Convert](https://github.com/renan028/robot_control/blob/master/src/utils.cc#L24) the joints value to vector\<char> with pointer cast
-6. Send the data through **connection**
+5. Send the data through **connection**
-7. Receive the control signal
+6. Receive the control signal

 The frequency is 1000 Hz.